 Hope Center Pilot Project Award Program is designed to advance the translational neuroscience goals of the Hope Center.
 Faculty may request up to $100,000 for two-year projects.
 Projects must involve at least two collaborating laboratories.
 Each collaborating investigator should have a significant role in the project, and funds must be shared by at least two collaborating labs.
 The Project PI must be a Hope Center faculty member as of June 30, 2015; other collaborators and co-investigators are not required to be Hope Center faculty members.
 Each proposed project must be in a pilot phase and not continuation of an existing project.
-Projects will be reviewed by an independent faculty committee that will consider scientific merit, innovation, importance for future application to human nervous system disease, potential for external funding, and ability to advance the overall goals of the Hope Center.
+Proposals will be reviewed by an independent faculty committee that will consider scientific merit, innovation, importance for future application to human nervous system disease, potential for external funding, and ability to advance the overall goals of the Hope Center.
 Final decisions on funding will be made by the Hope Center Steering Committee based on recommendations of the Review Committee as well as programmatic considerations.

 Examples of topics that are eligible for funding include